 Gods of Asgard in Academia:

-Gods of Asgard is not a traditional textbook, nor is it a totally academic account of the Norse myths.
-However, its cultural sensitivity has earned it a place in the silo of educational comics.
-It has been referenced in academia, incorporated as a teaching tool, and sold alongside museum exhibitions.
+Gods of Asgard is an adaptation—it is not a traditional textbook, nor is it a totally academic account of the Norse myths.
+However, its historical and cultural research has earned it a place in the silo of educational comics.
+It has been embraced and referenced by academics in history, literature, and comics studies:

 Lillian Céspedes González, “From Los Vikingos to Northlanders: Changing Representations of the Old Norse in Sequential Art,” MA thesis in Historical Studies, University of Winchester (UK) Department of History, 2013.